cityofaustin/atd-knack-guides/signs_markings/job_management.md

 4. Continue to add entries for Time, Specifications, and Materials as needed.
 You may remove entries from by clicking the trash bin icon under the **Remove** column of any of the job tables.

 5. Once at least one entry has been submitted for each section of the work order\*, it is possible to mark the job as completed.
-To complete the work job, click the **Complete Job** button at the top of the **Job Details** page.
+To complete the job, click the **Complete Job** button at the top of the **Job Details** page.

 6. From the confirmation window that appears, click the blue **Complete Job** button to mark the job as completed.